dgroomes/mongodb-playground/incremental/README.md

   * `npm install`
 * Load project-specific shell commands (see [`commands.sh`](#commandssh)):
   * `source commands.sh`
-* Load a portion of the Rhode Island ZIP Code data:
+* Load a portion of the ZIP Code data:
   * `doImport1`
 * Compute the "averages" data using the non-incremental script:
   * `doAvg`
 * Compute the "averages" data using the incremental script:
   * `doAvgInc`
   * The results printed to the console should be the same between the non-incremental and the incremental approach.
-* Load the remainder of the Rhode Island data
+* Load the remainder of the ZIP Code data
   * ```
     doImport2
     doImport3